Fire Investigation INFOCUS podcast

 Embercast 3- Arc vs. Arc Site: Why Words Matter in Fire Investigation ft.
 Engineer Cameron Novak; Merry Christmas!

-Send a text In this Christmas Eve Embercast, Chasity and Scott slow things down with a short, informal episode focused on listener feedback, community connection, and the continued growth of the fire investigation profession.
+Send us Fan Mail In this Christmas Eve Embercast, Chasity and Scott slow things down with a short, informal episode focused on listener feedback, community connection, and the continued growth of the fire investigation profession.
 Rather than a full-length case discussion, this Ember-style episode highlights messages from investigators around the world—including Australia—and explores meaningful conversations sparked by listener questions, critiques, and ideas.
 Topics include a listener-requested concept for a wildfire investigation roundtable series, advice for investigators preparing for the IAAI CFI certification exam, and a discussion on the difference between studying for a test and conducting real-world research.
 The episode also addresses a technical terminology correction—“arc” versus “arc site”—and why precision in language matters in both investigations and the courtroom.
 Chasity and Scott reflect on the importance of collaboration between public and private fire investigators, introduce a new 2025 segment titled “Here’s the Scenario—Figure It Out,” and discuss why NFPA 921 should be viewed as a framework rather than a standalone research document.
 The Embercast closes with shoutouts to fellow fire investigation podcasts helping move the industry forward and a holiday message to listeners.
 Full episodes return January 7. 🎄🔥 Thank you for listening!
 If you enjoyed the episode, give us 5 stars, hit the follow button, and subscribe on Spotify, Apple Podcasts, and anywhere you are listening in from.
 Follow us on social media!
 Instagram: @infocusfire_podcast LinkedIn: INFOCUS podcast Facebook: INFOCUS podcast TikTok: @infocus_podcast

 24 min